State coronavirus deaths rise by 45, including 7 in Palm Beach County

 In all, there were 18,050 additional tests reported Thursday compared with 10,351 Wednesday.
 A total of 953,321ave been tested with 898,331 negative results and the remaining 1,705 inconclusive or not reported.

-The mortality rate involving positive cases is 4.4 percent in the state compared with 5.8 percent in the United States and 6.2 percent worldwide, which neared 357,000 deaths and neared 5.8 million cases.
-Palm Beach County's rate was 5.9 percent, compared with Broward at 4.5 percent and Miami-Dade with 3.8 percent.
+The mortality rate involving positive cases is 4.4 percent in the state compared with 5.8 percent in the United States and 6.1 percent worldwide, which passed 361,000 deaths and passed 5.9 million cases.
+Palm Beach County's rate was 5.8 percent, compared with Broward at 4.5 percent and Miami-Dade with 3.8 percent.
 With much fewer deaths, the mortality rate is 7.1 percent in St. Lucie, 7.5 percent in Indian River and 1.6 percent in Martin.

-The deaths in the state range from a 26-year-old man in Miami to 103-year-old women, one in Miami-Dade and one in Escambia.
-Ninety-four percent of the fatalities are 55 and older and 64 percent 75 and older in data through Wednesday.
+Ninety-three percent of the fatalities are 55 and older and 63 percent 75 and older.
 A smaller percentage of older people have tested positive -- 42 percent 55 and older and 14 percent 75 and older.
-At the other end of the age spectrum, there are 402 cases of infants to 4 years old and 851 5 to 14.
+At the other end of the age spectrum, there are 413 cases of infants to 4 years old and 874 from 5 to 14.

-Palm Beach County's death count is higher than 16 states, including New Hampshire with 223.
-Oklahoma has 322.
+Palm Beach County's death count is higher than 17 states, including New Hampshire with 232.
+Oklahoma has 326.
+The new deaths in the county include five men and two women, ranging from 58 to 93.

 The county's total number of confirmed cases range from newborn to 104.
 Martin County also reported on Sunday an infant girl tested positive.

-Through Wednesday, West Palm Beach leads Palm Beach County with 1,059 cases, followed by Lake Worth Beach with 980, Boca Raton with 605, Boynton Beach with 578, Delray Beach with 476 and Belle Glade has 358.
-The most cases on the Treasure Coast are in Port St. Lucie with 275.
+West Palm Beach leads Palm Beach County with 1,073 cases, followed by Lake Worth Beach with 1,006, Boca Raton with 610, Boynton Beach with 579, Delray Beach with 475 and Belle Glade has 362.
+The most cases on the Treasure Coast are in Port St. Lucie with 279.

 Palm Beach County has 5,541 cases out of 69,008 total tested, including 123 awaiting results, for 8.0 percent, not including those awaiting tests and inconclusive.
 Anything above 10.0 percent is considered out of "target range" by the health department.